HwWobbe/WipHww/README.md

 * testing local schedule via Milestones versus pbWorks
 * The integation of my Cloud resources is progressing as my WorkCycles are now emerging
 * Unicode symbols may be of sufficient interest to at least warrant linking to them.
-* this seems to be best done using an outliner (so provide a linbk to one on this topic)
+* this seems to be best done using an outliner (so provide a link to one on this topic)
 * line staging happens at https://dynalist.io/d/_Xd3otdU1KRsesIKNqQfSBBB since ..
 * TransClusion is then useful in that it reduces maintenance efforts to a single change that works across all workflow paths
 * This repo could become an effective template.